Aging & Health A to Z

 Because of these changes, you may develop foot pain and other problems even if you never had difficulties with your feet before.

 Certain medical conditions put you at greater risk of foot problems.
 For example, diabetes can cause reduced blood circulation and nerve damage in the feet.
+Poor circulation from other reasons such as hardening of the arteries, or peripheral arterial disease, can also cause foot problems.

 The Most Common Types of Foot Problems